4525-47a Avenue, Red Deer, AB T4N 6Z6

 4. Sharing knowledge and interests.

 Specifically designed kits allow teachers and group leaders to facilitate a program utilizing additional research and resources.
-They can select from a menu of topics (connected to the social studies curriculum) to borrow a pre-constructed kit including handouts and descriptive labels for each artifact; or they can select their own objects from our library.
+They can select from a menu of topics (connected to the social studies curriculum) to borrow a pre-constructed kit including handouts and descriptive labels for each artifact; or they can select their own objects from our object lending library.

 Please book at least 2 weeks in advance to ensure items are available.
 Kits are free of charge and can be loaned out for a maximum of two weeks, and all loans require a refundable deposit of $50.00.
 Loan agreements will be signed at time of pick up and the deposit will be waived upon kit return.